 Agentic Readiness Scorecard

 Why this page exists.
-Enterprise buyers do not need another static maturity label.
+Enterprise reviewers do not need another static maturity label.
 They need a decision surface: which agentic remediation workflows can scale now, which remain pilot-only, which require manual approval, and which are blocked by missing evidence.

 The product bet